anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.046
      - Log output
-     - The Pods of the CNF should direct their logs to sdout or stderr.
+     - The Pods of the CNF must direct their logs to sdout or stderr.
 This enables the treatment of the logs as event steams.
      - :cite:t:`12-factor-app-logs`
      - N/A